-Noach was “righteous and pure”, in the words of the Bible.
-Twice in the space of few verses the Torah tells us that “Noach did all that G-d commanded him” (6:22 and 7:5).
+Noach was, in the words of the Bible, “righteous and pure”.
+Twice in the space of few verses the Torah tells us that “Noach did all that G-d commanded him” (Breisheet 6:22 and 7:5).
 It is through Noach that humanity is descendant, a most worthy reward for “one who walked with G-d”.

-Yet as is well known, many of our Sages were ambivalent in their attitude towards Noach, finding fault despite the Torah's glowing characterization of this righteous man.
+Yet, as is well known, many of our Sages were ambivalent in their attitude towards Noach, finding fault despite the Torah's glowing characterization of this righteous man.
 They note that unlike Abraham, who pleaded on behalf of the people of Sedom, Noach made no efforts to have G-d's decree annulled.
-Rashi (7:7) even claims that Noach was “small in faith”, waiting as he did until the last moment to enter the ark.
+Rashi (Breisheet 7:7) even claims that Noach was “small in faith”, waiting as he did until the last moment to enter the ark.

 The righteousness of Noach was only relative to his generation, these “detractors” argue, and while he may have “walked with G-d” he needed much support.
-Abraham was of such a character that he could walk in the correct path “without the help” of G-d.
+Abraham was of such a character that he could walk in the correct path “before i.e. in front of G-d" (Breisheet 17:1).
 Throw in Noach's drunkenness after the flood, and no wonder many downplay the contribution of Noach.
-And if he was such a tzadik, why is he not the founding father of the Jewish people?
-Some Sages argued that he was righteous even in his generation, but reading between the lines, it seems that Noach may not have been quite as great as he appears.
+Furthermore, if he was such a tzadik, why is he not the founding father of the Jewish people?
+While some Sages did argue that he was righteous even in his generation, but reading between the lines, it seems that Noach may not have been quite as great as he appears.

 Perhaps one can suggest that Noach's problem was not that he was not righteous enough, but that rather he was too righteous.
 Noach apparently was raised with the expectation that he would “repent” for the sins of Adam.
 The name Noach derives from the fact that his birth, the first recorded in the Torah after the death of Adam, marked the end of the cursed land.
 It was up to him to undo the curse G-d had put on the world.
 If Adam defied the one command G-d gave him, Noach was going to ensure he meticulously followed the word of G-d and the word of G-d only.